ocaml/ocaml.org/data/tutorials/language/0it_03_lists.md

 ```

 The function is of type `'a -> 'b -> 'a` where `'a` is the accumulator and `'b`
 is the type of each element of the list.
-The next argument is the initial
+The next parameter is the initial
 accumulator, which must be of type `'a`, and then finally the input list of
 type `'b list`.
 The result is the final value of the accumulator, so it must
 have type `'a`.
 Of course, in both of our examples, `'a` and `'b` are the same